federico-lin26/E-commerce-UI/README.md

 ├── .gitattributes
 └── README.md
 ```
+**Disclaimer**

+This project was created for educational and portfolio purposes only.

+All branding and design inspiration belong to their respective owners.
+This project is not affiliated with or endorsed by Amazon.

 **License**

 This project is for learning and demonstration purposes.
 Do not redistribute or claim ownership of assets or code.